techgrounds/techgrounds-Jeroen-Immerzeel/Networking/SEC-08.md

 ### *"2: An automatic failover to a backup web server has been configured for a website.
 Because the backup has to be powered on first and has to pull the newest version of the website from GitHub, the process takes about 8 minutes.
 What is the RTO of the website?"*

 Over de RTO zegt de Quest Blog:
-*"Think of your recovery point objective as the point in time back to which you want to be able to recover your data.
-A recovery point is essentially the time at which a data backup was completed successfully."*
+*"RTO is the amount of time it takes to recover data for use again in production"*

 Omdat in deze de RTO bepaald hoelang het hele proces voor het terugzetten van de backup duurt, is deze in dit voorbeeld 8 minuten.